Yiguan/mutation_literature/README.md

 I am trying to keep it updating, and you are wellcomed to update the data via Issues or email (yiguan.wang@outlook.com).

+Please note, as new species added, the R code and tree file in the repository are NOT kept updating correspondingly and may run with errors.

 # Citation:

 **Please do not forget to cite our paper** if the data set help you understand mutation rates or save you lots of time in looking for mutation rates for some species: